Serial port programs and general information:

 Hyperterminal is free and comes pre-installed with Windows, except for Vista and later.
 Hyperterminal works fine most of the time, but will sometimes lose sync with the hardware serial port, and is a little unreliable.

 All X Controllers are set at 115,200 baud (legacy Au controllers are selectable), no parity, 8 bits, and no hardware handshaking.
-The X Controller has 2 TTL (3.3v logic) serial ports (except 25mm motor controllers and smaller only have 1 TTL serial port), one named USB and the other CNC.
-The USB port automatically echoes characters while the CNC port echoes characters if the little c menu command e is set to 1.
-We ship controllers with this echo enabled.
-If you wish to use our CNC Gcode ExROS, then you must disable this echo (set e=0).
-IMPORTANT--if echo is enabled on the CNC serial port while using CNC Gcode, nothing works, and each motor/controller may have some parameters changed, and worse, motors moving that can be dangerous.
+The X Controller has 2 TTL (3.3v logic) serial ports (except 25mm motor controllers and smaller only have 1 TTL serial port), one named CNC and the other CNC2.
+The CNC port automatically echoes characters while the CNC2 port does not echo characters.
+If you wish to use our CNC Gcode ExROS, then both serial ports are auto-configured.

 Excitron welcomes your suggestions for other excellent and working serial port programs.